Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Sensitivity Analysis

-Lastly, recognizing that climate damages and emission abatement costs are key drivers of our model outcomes, including permit prices, MAC, and the SCC, we conduct sensitivity analyses on the parameters for climate damages ({ {}$\pi_{1,i}$, $\pi_{2,i}$}) and emission abatement ({ {}$b_{1,i}$, $b_{2,i}$, $b_{3,i},$ $b_{4,i}$}).
+.
 While we incorporate climate damage projections from \citet{burke2018large} as our baseline model simulation, we additionally consider projections from \citet{kahn2021long} and \citet{nordhaus2010excel}.
 Specifically, we calibrate the climate damage parameters to match the projections from \citet{kahn2021long} and directly adopt the parameters from \citet{nordhaus2010excel}.
 Figure \ref{fig:sensitivity_Damage} demonstrates the key economic and climate outcomes under different climate damage assumptions.
-The baseline climate damage parameters from \citet{burke2018large} result in slightly lower emission permit prices, reaching \$2,059 by 2069, compared to \$2,282 under the damage parameters estimated from \citet{kahn2021long} and \$2,294 under the damage parameters from \citet{nordhaus2010excel}.
+The baseline climate damage parameters from \citet{burke2018large} result in slightly lower emission permit prices, reaching \$2,105 by 2069, compared to \$2,322 under the damage parameters estimated from \citet{kahn2021long} and \$2,334 under the damage parameters from \citet{nordhaus2010excel}.
 With the same emission cap constraints imposed, the global temperature outcomes remain unaffected despite variations in the damage parameters.
 For the US, the baseline climate damage estimation from \citet{burke2018large} leads to higher MAC and higher SCC, indicating that the baseline marginal climate damages are relatively higher than those projected by \citet{kahn2021long} and \citet{nordhaus2010excel}.
 However, regional heterogeneity exists; for example, Russia experiences negative SCC under the baseline parameter values, while experiencing small but positive SCC under the parameter values estimated from \citet{kahn2021long} and \citet{nordhaus2010excel}.
 See Appendix \ref{subsec:sensitivity_Damage} for a comparison across all 12 regions.